 Advertising seems to be more extensively engaged in by manufacturers and wholesalers than by retailers, who often lean back and rely on the publicity which has been given their products.
-During September, 1924, the six main Chicago newspapers published a total radio lineage of 76,000, of which 43,000 was classed as "national advertising," that is, placed by radio manufacturers and wholesalers.2 The Radio Corporation of America runs advertising in magazines and newspapers with a total circulation of more than 23,000,000 readers.3 Manufacturers and wholesalers often publish "house organs" and distribute them to their trade.
+During September, 1924, the six main Chicago newspapers published a total radio lineage of 76,000, of which 43,000 was classed as "national advertising," that is, placed by radio manufacturers and wholesalers.
+The Radio Corporation of America runs advertising in magazines and newspapers with a total circulation of more than 23,-000,000 readers.
+Manufacturers and wholesalers often publish "house organs" and distribute them to their trade.
 Familiar examples are The Philco Retainer, Town Crier, Colonial Merchandiser.
-These little publications contain
+These little publications contain aFrom Radio Corporation of America Campaign Book for Radiola dealers, fall and winter, 1924-1925.

-^{&#}x27;Trade papers, such as the Radio Dealer, contain notes regarding all the radio shows in the United States.
+&lt;sup>1Trade papers, such as the Radio Dealer, contain notes regarding all the radio shows in the United States.
 Commerce Reports, of Department of Commerce, occasionally contains accounts of foreign expositions.

-2Figures by the Advertising Record Company, courtesy of the Chicago Tribune.
+&lt;sup>3Figures by the Advertising Record Company, courtesy of the Chicago Tribune.